Hotel manager: Example for small/limited service hotel

-Administrative functions for a small-scale hotel such as Accounting, Payroll, and Human Resources may normally be handled by a centralized corporate office or solely by the Hotel Manager.
+Administrative functions for a small-scale hotel such as accounting, payroll, and human resources may normally be handled by a centralized corporate office or solely by the hotel manager.
 Additional auxiliary functions such as security may be handled by third-party vendor services contracted by the hotel on an as-needed basis.
 Hotel management is necessary to implement standard operating procedures and actions as well as handling day-to-day operations.

 Typical qualifications

 The background and training required varies by the type of management position, size of operation, and duties involved.
 Industry experience has proven to be a basic qualification for nearly any management occupation within the lodging industry.
 A BS and a MS degree in Hospitality Management/or an equivalent Business degree is often strongly preferred by most employers in the industry but not always required.

-A higher level graduate degree may be desired for a General Manager type position, but is often not required with sufficient management experience and industry tenure.
-A graduate degree may however be required for a higher level corporate executive position or above such as a Regional Vice President who oversees multiple hotel properties and General Managers.
+A higher level graduate degree may be desired for a general manager type position, but is often not required with sufficient management experience and industry tenure.
+A graduate degree may however be required for a higher level corporate executive position or above such as a Regional Vice President who oversees multiple hotel properties and general managers.

 Working conditions

 Hotel managers are generally exposed to long shifts that include late hours, weekends, and holidays due to the 24-hour operation of a hotel.
 The common workplace environment in hotels is fast-paced, with high levels of interaction with guests, employees, investors, and other managers.

-Upper management consisting of senior managers, department heads, and General Managers may sometimes enjoy a more desirable work schedule consisting of a more traditional business day with occasional weekends and holidays off.
+Upper management consisting of senior managers, department heads, and general managers may sometimes enjoy a more desirable work schedule consisting of a more traditional business day with occasional weekends and holidays off.

 Depending on the size of the hotel, a typical hotel manager's day may include assisting with operational duties, managing employee performance, handling dissatisfied guests, managing work schedules, purchasing supplies, interviewing potential job candidates, conducting physical walks and inspections of the hotel facilities and public areas, and additional duties.
 These duties may vary each day depending on the needs of the property.
 The manager's responsibility also includes knowing about all current local events as well as the events being held on the hotel property.
 Managers are often required to attend regular department meetings, management meetings, training seminars for professional development, and additional functions.
 A hotel/casino property may require additional duties regarding special events being held on property for casino complimentary guests.

 2020 coronavirus pandemic

 Working conditions were increasingly difficult during the 2020 coronavirus pandemic.
 One CEO of a major hotel owner, Monty Bennett of Ashford Inc., told CBS News that he had to lay off or furlough 95% of his 7,000 U.S. workers.
+To save money, hotel management are compelled to reduce all discretionary operational and capital costs, and review or postpone maintenance and other capital investments whenever possible.
 By the second week of the major outbreak of the virus in the U.S., the industry asked Congress for $250 billion in bailouts for owners and employees because of financial setbacks and mass layoffs.